Seven Degrees of Glory

 There are two rules to observe before getting dressed for any occasion, and paying attention to them will take you a long way toward being “dressed for success.”

 One: Know the territory.
-Find out the age of the crowd, their professions, what the event is about.
+Find out the age of the crowd, their professions, and what the event is about.

 So let’s get to the nuts and bolts of party attire with a short dress code primer for beginners.